RockefellerArchiveCenter/takedown-policy/README.md

-# Docs template
+# Takedown Policy
-A template for docs.rockarch.org documentation repositories.
-Include a short description of the documentation.
+Policy related to requirements and conditions for review and potential takedown of digital collections materials hosted on the Rockefeller Archive Center’s web properties.

 ## Accessing the documentation
 This content is accessible on [docs.rockarch.org](docs.rockarch.org), the central platform for the documentation of the Rockefeller Archive Center.